imuqeetchaudhary/point-of-sale-backend-app/README.md

 - menu/get/:id: :get :protected

+### to get single user roles

+- user/role/:id: :get :protected (where id stands for userId)

 ### to get all menu for a specific role id

 - menu/get-all-for-role/:id :get :protected (where id stands for roleId)